-Consideration should be given to the inclusion of eligible subgroups that have been clearly defined and identified based on an a priori expectation of differences, supported by a plausible biological or clinical rationale for the subgroup effect.
+Consideration should be given to the inclusion of relevant subgroups that have been clearly defined and identified based on an a priori expectation of differences, supported by a plausible biological or clinical rationale for the subgroup effect.

-Subgroup analysis should be considered where there are potentially large differences in patient characteristics or treatment benefit that may be observed between groups.
-Subgroups should have been defined a priori with plausible reasons for expecting different treatment effects across subgroups.
-The use of subgroups increases the number of statistical tests undertaken and hence increases the chance of generating false-positive results.
+Subgroup analysis should be considered where there are potentially important differences in patient characteristics or treatment benefit that may be observed between groups.
+Subgroups should have been defined a priori in the underlying studies and in the analysis of studies, with plausible reasons for expecting different treatment effects across subgroups.
+Where subgroups were not identified a priori in trials, the results are less likely to be valid.(25) The use of subgroups increases the number of statistical tests undertaken and hence increases the chance of generating false-positive results.
 Trials need to be suitably powered for subgroup analysis and this should be taken into account when analysing trial data.
-A test for interaction should be used to help determine if subgroups differ in their treatment effect.
-(23)
+A test for interaction should be used to help determine if subgroups differ in their treatment effect.(26)